 Yes, everyone gets the same price in a Dutch auction because the price at which all the offered security is assigned is taken as the issuing price of the security.
 Thus, anyone offering that price or higher would be assigned the security and pay that amount, regardless of their initial bid prices.

 Is Dutch auction efficient?

-Dutch auctions have been praised as being more efficient and fairer as they can prevent underwriters from allocating stocks to known or favored clients.
+Dutch auctions have been praised as more efficient and fairer as they prevent underwriters from allocating stocks to known or favored clients.
 The Dutch auction method allows everyone to participate in the bidding process.
 So, with the Dutch auction, the price discovery is transparent and democratic.

 Dutch auction trading example